 The most important advantages of AdBlock are:

-• AdBlock has a local DNS proxy service built in.
+• AdBlock has a local DNS proxy service built-in.
 Use it to see which domains you're device is contacting.
 Create your own rules and assign any IP address to any domain right on your device.
+Use wildcards (*) to match multiple domains.

 • AdBlock has enhanced DNS proxy rules export and import function.
 Share DNS proxy rules with other users, easily import rules found on the Internet.

-• AdBlock allows you to create your own list of domains and synchronise your rules between all your devices using iCloud.
+• AdBlock allows you to create your own list of domains and synchronize your rules between all your devices using iCloud.

 • AdBlock allows you to protect your privacy by blocking mobile trackers.
-Prevent Internet trackers from recording of your activity.
+Prevent Internet trackers from recording your online activity.

 • AdBlock does not send your Internet traffic through any remote server.
 All of your connections stay direct, fast and secure.
 Ads are blocked on your device.